Quaestor

 In the Roman Republic, quaestors were elected officials who supervised the state treasury and conducted audits.
 When assigned to provincial governors, the duties were mainly administrative and logistical, but also could expand to encompass military leadership and command.
 It was the lowest ranking position in the cursus honorum (course of offices); by the first century BC, one had to have been quaestor to be eligible for any other posts.

 In the Roman Empire, the position initially remained as assistants to the magistrates with financial duties in the provinces, but over time, it faded away in the face of the expanding imperial bureaucracy.
 A position with a similar name (the quaestor sacri palatii) emerged during the Constantinian period with judicial responsibilities.

 Etymology

-Quaestor derives from the Latin verb quaero, quaerere, meaning "to inquire" (probably ultimately trom the Proto-Indo-European root of interrogative pronouns *kʷo-).
+Quaestor derives from the Latin verb quaero, quaerere, meaning "to inquire" (probably ultimately from the Proto-Indo-European root of interrogative pronouns *kʷo-).
 The job title has traditionally been understood as deriving from the original investigative function of the quaestores parricidii.